Paul is very knowledgeable about "Old School Runescape," with a maxed Ironman as well as a maxed regular account!

-Runescape 3: Player-Owned Ports Complete Guide - Farming Trade Goods, Money-Making Strategy, Completing Shield, and More
+Player-Owned Ports: Farming Trade Goods, Money-Making Strategy, Completing Shield and More!

 Welcome to my brand new Player-Owned Ports (POP) Guide!
 POP is one of the highest level minigames and also one of the most rewarding.
-Ports is one of the best ways of getting high-leveled armour and weapons, as well as scrimshaws and other rewards.
-All of these have superior versions which, surprisingly, have better stats than the counterpart.
+Ports are one of the best ways of getting high-leveled armour and weapons, as well as scrimshaws and other rewards.
+All of these have superior versions which, surprisingly, have better stats than their counterparts.
 The regular versions are all tradeable and for this reason Player-Owned Ports are often used by high-leveled players to farm gold later in the game.

 To play this minigame the player only needs to have level 90 in one of the following skills:

 These skills are used to unlock certain adventurers.
 The more you have, the more adventurers you will unlock, and the more special missions you will receive.
-Special missions allow you to earn trade goods, experience bonuses, and complete Story Missions which eventually give a large amount of trade goods.
+Special missions allow you to earn trade goods and experience bonuses, and they let you complete Story Missions which eventually give a large amount of trade goods.

-Trade goods are used by the player to craft certain rewards, such as Tetsu, Seasinger and Death Lotus armour/weapons, and scrimshaws.
+Trade goods are used by the player to craft certain rewards, such as Tetsu, Seasinger and Death Lotus armour/weapons, as well as scrimshaws.
 The following skill levels are required for each reward.
-Note that often several skill are required to efficiently craft large amounts of items.
-For example, although Rocktail Soup requires 93 cooking - 90 Slayer is need to attract The Assassin who gives a lot of Spices missions.
+Note that often several skills are required to efficiently craft large amounts of items.
+For example, although Rocktail Soup requires 93 cooking, 90 Slayer is needed to attract The Assassin who gives a lot of Spices missions.

 Wield Tetsu Katana/Wakizashi